cfengine/documentation/guide/writing-and-serving-policy.markdown

 * Decisions are made by editing CFEngine's policy file `promises.cf` (or one of its included sub-files).
 This process is carried out off-line.

-* Once decisions have been formalized and coded, this new policy is copied to a decision distribution point, [`sys.masterdir`][sys#sys.masterdir] which defaults to `/var/cfengine/masterfiles` on all policy distribution servers.
+* Once decisions have been formalized and coded, this new policy is copied to a decision distribution point, ```sys.masterdir``` which defaults to `/var/cfengine/masterfiles` on all policy distribution servers.

 * Every client machine contacts the policy server and downloads these updates.
   The policy server can be replicated if the number of clients is very large,